Mapepire-IBMi/samples/java/company-web-server/README.md

 1. Connect to a database using the `/connect` endpoint.

-2. Toggle database channel data tracing using the `tracing` endpoint.
+2. Set the server trace level using the `/tracing` endpoint.

 3. Experiment with the various endpoints: